rahulyhg/FotoBattle-Theme/readme.md

-# Building customs endpoints for the WP REST API.
+# Building customs endpoints for the WP REST API

 A simple WordPress theme with custom endpoints used as a headless CMS that reads and stores all likes and images (advanced custom fields) for the fotobattle Vue.js SPA application.